DB-Vincent/guest-lecture-2/README.md

 demo-app   0/1     ContainerCreating   0          3s
 ```

 After some time (usually 30 seconds to a minute), the container image should be pulled and your container should be in the "Running" status.
-If that's the case, great news, you can continue to step 2!
+If that's the case, great news, you can remove the Pod and continue to step 2!
 If that's not the case, it's time to open Google and check the Pod's error by executing the `kubectl describe pods demo-app` command.

+Remove the Pod by executing `kubectl delete -f <filename>`.

 ## Step 2: creating replica's for our pod